Scott Proctor: New York Yankees

 Proctor's heavy use as a Yankee reliever led to concerns that Torre was overusing him.
+Proctor appeared in 83 games in both 2006 and 2007, 3rd and 5th most amongst all MLB pitchers respectively.
 General manager Brian Cashman revealed in 2011 that he confronted Torre about Proctor's workload and asked the pitcher to be more honest about whether he could pitch on a given day: "I met with Proctor and said, 'You better stop telling the manager [that you can pitch] because the way he manages' — I'm not criticizing Joe, that's just the way he is — 'He wants an honest answer.
 Just tell him no.'"

-Proctor pitched in 5 postseason games for the Yankees: two against Los Angeles and three against Detroit.
-In six innings, he struck out two and gave up just one run.

 Los Angeles Dodgers

 On July 31, 2007, Proctor was traded to the Los Angeles Dodgers in exchange for infielder Wilson Betemit.
 He was mostly used as a late inning setup man.
 He finished the 2007 season with an impressive 3–0 record and a 3.38 ERA in 31 relief appearances for the Dodgers.

-He had a rough 2008 season and spent most of it on the Disabled List.
+Proctor struggled in 2008 and spent most of the season on the disabled list.
 However, he pitched much better in the month of September, helping the Los Angeles Dodgers win the National League West Division title.
 He finished the season with a 2–0 record, but a high ERA of 6.05 in just 41 games.
 He became a free agent at the end of the season.

 Florida Marlins

-In January 2009, he signed a one-year contract with the Florida Marlins worth $750,000, with an additional $250,000 in incentives.
+In January 2009, Proctor signed a one-year contract with the Florida Marlins worth $750,000, with an additional $250,000 in incentives.
 During Spring training, he was placed on the disabled list with elbow pain.
 When the pain remained, and ligament fraying was found, he underwent Tommy John surgery on May 12, 2009, and missed the entire 2009 season.
 On October 9, 2009, Proctor was released by the Marlins.